Obama issues challenge on climate change with power plant rule

 "I will do everything I can to stop it," he said.

-The Republican Speaker of the House of Representatives, John Boehner, called the plan an "energy tax."
+The Republican Speaker of the House of Representatives, John Boehner, called the plan an "energy tax" that the administration wanted to issue during a slow recovery from recession.

 "I believe this final plan is an expensive, arrogant insult to Americans who are struggling to make ends meet," he said.

-Obama rejected criticism that his plan would increase energy bills for Americans and hurt the poor, saying, "If you care about low-income, minority communities, start protecting the air that they breathe."
+Obama rejected criticism that his plan would increase energy bills for Americans, hurt the poor, and cost jobs.

-The re-vamped Clean Power Plan gave a boost to renewable energy, which would account for 28 percent of the U.S. energy mix by 2030 from just under 10 percent currently if enacted.

-Jeff Holmstead, a partner at Bracewell & Giuliani and a former official at the Environmental Protection Agency, said the bigger role for clean energy such a solar and wind was meant to impress allies in the Paris talks.

 (Additional reporting by Julia Edwards; Editing by Frances Kerry)